raspberrypilearning/explorer-hat-buggy/worksheet.md

 ## Connecting to your Raspberry Pi remotely

 You probably don't want your buggy to be tethered to a keyboard, mouse, monitor or any of the usual peripherals we use to control a Raspberry Pi.
 Instead, we will use a **headless** setup where we control the Raspberry Pi remotely from another computer.
-To do this, your Raspberry Pi will need to be connected to a network, so you should either use a Raspberry Pi 3 (with built in WiFi receiver) or you will need to add a WiFi dongle if you are using an earlier version.
+To do this, your Raspberry Pi will need to be connected to a network, so you should use a Raspberry Pi 3 or Raspberry Pi Zero W (with built in WiFi receiver).
+If you are using an earlier version, you will need to add a WiFi dongle.

 1. Set up your Raspberry Pi with the usual screen, keyboard, mouse etc. just as you would normally.

-1. Follow the instructions in Option 1 of [this worksheet](https://www.raspberrypi.org/learning/teachers-guide/remote/) to make sure the VNC server is enabled on your Raspberry Pi.
+1. Follow the instructions in Option 1 of [this worksheet](https://www.raspberrypi.org/learning/teachers-guide/remote/) to make sure that the VNC server is enabled on your Raspberry Pi.

-1. Open a terminal window
+1. Open a terminal window:

     ![Terminal](images/terminal.png)

-1. Type in the following command, then press Enter
+1. Type in the following command, then press Enter.

     ```bash
     hostname -I
     ```

-    This command lets you find out the IP address of your Raspberry Pi so that you can connect to it remotely.
+    This command lets you find the IP address of your Raspberry Pi so that you can connect to it remotely.

     ![Connect USB power](images/hostname.png)

-    The IP address is the first part, it looks like four numbers separated by dots.
+    The IP address is the first part.
+It looks like four numbers separated by dots.
 The IP address of our Raspberry Pi in this example was `192.168.0.17`.
 Make a note of the IP address as you will need it in a minute.

 1. Shut down your Raspberry Pi.
 Remove the peripherals, then attach the USB power pack and put the Raspberry Pi into the chassis.